HydroModPy/HydroModPy/docs/source/cli/catalog.rst

 Synopsis: ``hmp catalog rename <ref> <new_name>``

 Rename a run.
-The on-disk storage basename is id-only and never moves, so a rename is a pure catalog update.
+The run directory is named after the run, so ``runs/<old>/`` is moved to ``runs/<new>/`` and the index is updated afterwards.
+The target name must be free: renaming onto a live run is refused rather than merged.

 Lifecycle
 ---------